You've given your two cents... I've heard your opinion... this is mine. Feel free to keep the change!

 Be aware.
 Frequently, I'm called "over cautious" or "hypervigilant" because I'm looking into shrubs, opened garage doors, abandoned cars and trees...(yes, trees!).
 I want to be aware of any potential harm and I've adopted a rotating 360 degree sphere of observation, to secure myself and those around me.
 Problem numbers 1, 2, 3 through 7 with the above scenario, involve an inability monitor one's surroundings while retrieving "important" articles.
 And if accosted, the provided scenario, leaves one woefully unprepared for defense, be it fight or flight.
 Here are a few safey "how to's" designed to make you more aware of your surroundings, your actions and things you can do to improve your chances of avoiding tree dwelling strangers on any given day.

-act as a great deterrent.
+Motion sensitive lighting can act as a great deterrent. |

 Light It Up!
 Never underestimate the power of lighting.
 Anything that can make Joan Rivers look halfway human, is a good things.
 Likewise, they add safety to your home.
 Most criminals avoid light like the plague because it aids in identifying possible assailants.
 Ideally, motion sensitive or timed lighting fixtures in key areas in and outside of your home increases the "element of surprise" and can work to disorient an attacker or thief.